 This is an excellent book for teachers of all levels of experience.
 Each time I felt a bit of confusion about how I would incorporate this into my teaching there was an example or story that helped me.
 These moments are strategically placed to help teachers understand that they can do this type of work, it just requires a shift in thinking.
 I would like to use this to help teachers create lessons to foster understanding and transfer.

 -Barbara Smith, Reading Teacher 3-6, Cutchogue East Elementary School, Cutchogue, NY

-Moving Literacy delivers what it promises.
+Concept-Based Literacy Lessons: Designing Learning to Ignite Understanding and Transfer delivers what it promises.
 The easy- to- read chapters lead the teacher from the excitement of understanding Concept-Based Curriculum back to the classroom with concrete examples and tools to design concept-based lessons.
 It’s the all-too-often skipped step in creating meaningful change.